 Upcoming Graduate Research Symposium

-The DOC Graduate Research Symposium, which provides an opportunity for 50-75 graduate students in organic chemistry to interact with leaders from academia, industry, various funding agencies, and publishers at a single venue will take place at Portland State University in Portland, Oregon (Thursday, July 20 through Sunday, July 23, 2017).
+The DOC Graduate Research Symposium, which provides an opportunity for 50-75 graduate students in organic chemistry to interact with leaders from academia, industry, various funding agencies, and publishers at a single venue will take place at Indiana University in Bloomington, IN (Thursday, July 26 through Sunday, July 29, 2018).
 There will be a number of invited speakers from industry and academia, and the invited students will have the opportunity to give an oral communication, or present a poster.
 Workshops and additional opportunities for round-table discussions will be organized to inform students about opportunities available in the field and to gain important perspectives on their post-graduate school careers.

 - Individuals must be completing their fourth year of graduate study.